Page Content

 Professional vision: My hope is to be a clinician educator and neonatologist with a particular focus on global newborn care including low-middle-income countries and Sub-Saharan Africa.

+What attracted you to Mayo Clinic?
 The unique focus on education, the exceptionally supportive nature of faculty, the NICU care team, and the focus on patient-centered care.

+Now that you are a fellow here, what would you recommend to others about this program?
 This program really cares about your growth and development into a world-class clinician.
 They focus on helping the fellow achieve their individual career goals, no matter what it may be.
 I constantly marvel at the level of mentorship, leadership, and guidance I continue to receive on a daily basis.

 Whitney Thompson, M.D.